Looking for the best Athens restaurants? You’ve come to the right place!

 Where: Pirronos 5, Athina 116 36, Greece

-Since its opening in 1996, Spondi has been an important face on the Athenian fine dining scene.
+Spondi has been an important face on the Athenian fine dining scene since its opening in 1996.
 The proud owner of two Michelin stars, Spondi regularly appears on shortlists of the best restaurants in the world.

-Spondi’s contemporary French menu presents a modern twist on classic favourites.
-Portions are hearty and generous, and the hospitality of the service staff is second to none.
-The atmosphere gives spondi a certain je ne sais quoi – the restaurant is designed from reclaimed bricks and resembles a vaulted wine cellar.
 There is an extensive selection of Greek, French, and Italian wines on the menu.
-A resident Sommelier can help you decide upon the perfect pairing for your dish.
+A resident Sommelier can help you decide upon the perfect wine choice for your dish.

 Where: Chatzigianni Mexi 2, Athina 115 28